Logan Morrison

-Justis Logan Morrison (born August 25, 1987), nicknamed "LoMo", is an American professional baseball first baseman and left fielder for the High Point Rockers of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Florida/Miami Marlins, Seattle Mariners, Tampa Bay Rays, Minnesota Twins, Philadelphia Phillies and Milwaukee Brewers.
+Justis Logan Morrison (born August 25, 1987), nicknamed "LoMo", is an American former professional baseball first baseman and left fielder.
+He played in Major League Baseball (MLB) for the Florida/Miami Marlins, Seattle Mariners, Tampa Bay Rays, Minnesota Twins, Philadelphia Phillies and Milwaukee Brewers.
 He was the 2008 Florida State League MVP, and played in the 2010 All-Star Futures Game.
 Entering the 2010 baseball season, Morrison was considered by Baseball America to be the #2 prospect in the Florida Marlins farm system, and the #20 overall prospect.
 That season he made his major league debut with the Marlins.

 Early life and amateur career

 Morrison was born in Kansas City, Missouri, and moved around a lot with his father, who served as a chief petty officer during his 28-year United States Coast Guard career.
-Morrison has also lived in Wilmington, North Carolina; Key West, Florida; Newport News, Virginia; Wilmington, North Carolina, and Slidell, Louisiana.
+Morrison has also lived in Wilmington, North Carolina; Key West, Florida; Newport News, Virginia, and Slidell, Louisiana.
 His father played defensive end at the University of Kansas in the 1970s.